Category Archives: BITTITAN

 OVERVIEW

-As lead designer one of the most important features of the managed service platform is the ability to view customer insights remotely to take advantage of the platform’s full capabilities.
-New services will be reflected in the platform once you add an entity (user or computer), the platform will analyze the customer data to be used for the suggestion engine.
+As lead designer, one of the most essential features of the managed service platform is the ability to view customer insights remotely.
+This enables full utilization of the platform’s capabilities.
+Once you add an entity (user or computer), new services will be reflected in the platform, analyzing customer data to alert you in the activity feed.

 Customer Profile Management

-Once the DMA was successfully deployed to a customer’s device the IT can perform simple tasks on the customer’s computer.
-The business vision was to support 100’s micro-services for IT professionals can perform system analysis.
-The DMA could be considered running in the background monitoring the heartbeat of a customer’s device.
-Using AI/ML an IT professional can receive Proactive or Reactive alerts letting them know how to remediate.
-In the UX/UI, I added different types of fly-in panels to prevent the customer from drilling down to another page.
+Once the DMA is successfully deployed to a customer’s device, the IT can perform simple tasks on the customer’s computer.
+The business vision was to support 100 micro-services for IT professionals to perform system analysis.
+The DMA could be considered running in the background, monitoring the heartbeat of a customer’s device.
+Using AI/ML, an IT professional can receive Proactive or Reactive alerts letting them know how to remediate.
+In the UX/UI, I added different fly-in panels to prevent the customer from drilling down to another page.

 Task Launcher – Full Modal Experience

-Once a customer chooses a path to migrate the customer’s users the task launcher opens in a full modal experience showing the simple steps to complete the required tasks.
-BitTitan’s target market is customers such as universities who have 40k users that need to migrate from Office 365 to Gmail or vice versa.
-The Overview is the first step which gives clear customer guidance and a video tutorial showing how easy it is to deploy the DMA agent.
+Once customers choose a path to migrate their users, the task launcher opens in a modal experience, showing the simple steps to complete the required tasks.
+An example of BitTitan’s target market is universities with 40k+ users who need to migrate from Office 365 to Gmail or vice versa.
+The Overview is the first step, which provides clear customer guidance and a video tutorial showing how easy it is to deploy the DMA agent to all its students.

 The Design Challenge

-The original Deployment Pro, remote client agent looked like some type of malware, with a high customer drop-off rate due to the customer thinking they have some type of malware.
+The original Deployment Pro remote client agent looked like malware, with a high customer drop-off rate because the customer thought they had installed malware.